jcp215033/BLM-Hub/README.md

 Counter arguments to BLM, includes All, Blue, and White Lives Matter and other disinformation campaigns

-_Why is this issue important to your group?
-(3 - 5 sentences)
+*Why is this issue important to your group?*
 It is a very relevant social issue that impacts a lot of american society, the state of the political makes it more pressing

-_Who is the intended audience for this website?
-(1 - 2 sentences)
-Primarily educating younger people, secondary it would be the older generation as the social movement can spread faster that way
+*Who is the intended audience for this website? * Primarily educating younger people, secondary it would be the older generation as the social movement can spread faster that way

-_What are the key questions that you hope your website will answer for your audience?
-(At least three key questions)
+* What are the key questions that you hope your website will answer for your audience? *
 - What is the blm movement?
 - How to help and resources to learn more
 - Timeline and history, evolution of civil rights